 While I just showed how this can backfire, most kids won’t be as deliberately mischievous!
 So, you might get at least a glimpse into the main learning points on the day, and then can confirm those points with the homework they’re tasked with.

 You can also ask about what they’re excited to learn about tomorrow, or what they need to do to prepare for tomorrow’s learning, and of course, what is something they struggled with in school today.
+You might uncover the need for an after-school enrichment activity, or some type of supplemental learning activity to either spark motivation or build skills in a particular area.

 What was your favorite part of the day?